firasm/jupyterbook_course_template/notes/setup/install_macOS.md

 	<base target="_blank">
 </head>

-These instructions will walk you through installing the required Data Science software stack for {{ COURSE_CODE }}.
+These instructions will walk you through installing the required software stack for {{ COURSE_CODE }}.
 Before starting, ensure that your laptop meets the minimum requirements:

 - Runs macOS Catalina (10.15.x), macOS BigSur (11.4) or newer. macOS Monterey (12.x) is recommended; older operating systems are possible but not recommended unless there is no other choice.